IcianTun/tryProject/README.md

 My senior project.

 I think this project is somehow disappointing(to me, atleast) so it embarassing somehow to show it.
 I heard that the department would upload my final report somewhere for the purpose that anyone could look up.
-So me uploading and linking it [here](https://iciantun.github.io/SeniorProject/SeniorProj_FinalReport.pdf) too is ok, I think.
+So me uploading and linking [the report here](https://iciantun.github.io/SeniorProject/SeniorProj_FinalReport.pdf) too is ok, I think.
 As well as my [demo presentation](https://docs.google.com/presentation/d/1-LpOAVzhKmmsnFjFf8VxrmKYhA4AIPKMitujpmUnWXk/edit?usp=sharing), it has demo video of a result boss and gameplay as well.

 Well, if anyone take a look and get some good idea or inspiration from this project, I would be very proud of you.
 LOL